Amy Pieters

 On 23 December 2021, Pieters was placed in an induced coma and underwent emergency surgery to relieve pressure on her brain caused by a fall that day during a training ride near Alicante with the Dutch national track team.
 After being repatriated to the Netherlands the following month, Pieters had regained consciousness in April but, due to the brain injury sustained, doctors were unsure of her "residual symptoms and remaining abilities".
 In October 2022, Pieters was able to take her first steps since the fall, at a neuro-rehabilitation centre in Woerden.
+In 2023 she suffered a momentary setback in her recovery after suffering multiple epileptic seizures.
+As of January 2025 she was living in an apartment in Amersfoort adapted to her condition.
+Pieters can walk again, but has only short-term memory and limited speech ability.

 Personal life

 Pieters is the daughter of former professional Peter Pieters, the niece of Sjaak Pieters and the sister of Roy Pieters.